Grain growth: Rules of grain growth

-Driving force
+Classical driving force

 The boundary between one grain and its neighbour (grain boundary) is a defect in the crystal structure and so it is associated with a certain amount of energy.
 As a result, there is a thermodynamic driving force for the total area of boundary to be reduced.
 If the grain size increases, accompanied by a reduction in the actual number of grains per volume, then the total area of grain boundary will be reduced.

 In the classic theory, the local velocity of a grain boundary at any point is proportional to the local curvature of the grain boundary, i.e.: